https://www.deakin.edu.au/__data/assets/image/0006/1944789/32195_LawCyber-Security_hero.jpg

 Career outcomes

-Studying this combined degree means you’ll be well-placed to work in the field of law and cyber security, or in roles where both disciplines intersect.
+Studying this combined course means you will be well placed to work in the field of law and cyber security, or in roles where both disciplines intersect.
 You’ll graduate with the diverse skills and practical experience required to thrive in roles including:

 Obtaining a law degree is your first step to entering the legal profession.
-Upon completion of your degree and the additional practical legal training, you’ll be qualified to work as a solicitor or barrister in all legal fields, including:
+Upon completion of your degree and the additional practical legal training, you will be qualified to work as a solicitor in legal fields, including:

 Professional recognition